piratas-ar/utopia.partidopirata.com.ar/_posts/2015-03-07-hackeando_al_capitalismo.markdown

 + Sassen, Saskia. *Losing Control?—Sovereignity in an Age of Globalization*, New York: Columbia University Press, 1996.

-+ Schell, Bernadette, and John Dodge. *The Hacking of America— Who’s Doing it, Why, and How*, London: Quorum Books, 2002.
++ Schell, Bernadette, and John Dodge. *The Hacking of America— Who's Doing it, Why, and How*, London: Quorum Books, 2002.

 + Scherer, Frederic. *Industrial Market Structure and Economic Performance*, Chicago: Rand McNally & Co, 1970.